jgoodson/slurm-cluster/README.md

 - CLOOOOUUUUUUUD
     - Setup a cluster with ParallelCluster, Batch, or some other tool and integrate it with this one
+- Other storage types
+    - Provision a Ceph or Lustre storage cluster for "realism"
+        - Expect truly awful performance unless I use my NAS or cloud
 - Automate more things - low priority
     - Promox setup
     - Router/utility box provisioning